featherbb/featherbb/readme.md

-# FluxBB 1.5 Readme
+# FeatherBB Readme

 [![Join the chat at https://gitter.im/featherbb/featherbb](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/featherbb/featherbb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## About

-FluxBB is an open source forum application released under the GNU General Public Licence.
+FeatherBB is an open source forum application released under the GNU General Public Licence.
 It is free to download and use and will remain so.
-FluxBB was conceived and designed to be fast and light with less of the "not so essential" features that some of the other forums have whilst not sacrificing essential functionality or usability.
+FeatherBB is a fork of FluxBB 1.5 designed to be simple and very lightweight, with modern features: MVC architecture, PDO, OOP (soon) and a plugin system (soon).
+Maybe more?
+You're more than welcome to join the development :-)

 ## Requirements